INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 	1 & 0 = 1
 	1 & 1 = 0*

 4. We swap the halves.
-The original **R** (pre-processed) becomes the new **L**, and the XORed **R** becomes the new **R**.
+The original **R** (pre-processed) becomes the new **L**, and the XORed **R** becomes the new **R**

 5. Repeat the operation (round).
 Usually, an algorithm based on Feistel is doing *16 rounds* per block.

 6. When the final round is finished, we concatenate **L** and **R** to obtain our ciphertext.

+> [!Tip]
-As this process is linear, it can be reversed in order to obtain our decryption algorithm.
-The most fascinating part of this framework is the decryption process :
+> As this process is linear, it can be reversed in order to obtain our decryption algorithm.
+The most fascinating part of this framework is the decryption process:
-	You take your ciphertext block — and the secret key, obviously — and run the exact same steps as the encryption.
-The encryption and decryption processes are exactly the same, and even if our round function is not reversible !
+> You take your ciphertext block—and the secret key, obviously—and run the exact same steps as the encryption. **The encryption and decryption processes are exactly the same**, and even if our round function is not reversible!
 This is because a XORed value is reversible: if you XOR it again, you retrieve the original value.

 If n is small, the block size is practicable but vulnerable to statistical analysis (weak).